matplotlib/matplotlib/doc/devel/coding_guide.rst

 use `reindent.py
 <http://svn.python.org/projects/doctools/trunk/utils/reindent.py>`_ as
 a command-line script.
-Unless you are sure your editor always does the right thing, please use reindent.py before checking changes into svn.
+Unless you are sure your editor always does the right thing, please use reindent.py before committing your changes in git.

 Keep docstrings_ uniformly indented as in the example below, with nothing to the left of the triple quotes.
 The